Chuizar54/What_are_prices_today_Portfolio/README.md

 # What_are_prices_today_Portfolio
-Brief introductory portfolio showing trading card pricing observations.
+Brief introductory project showing trading card pricing observations.
 For this very brief project I used TCGPlayer.com pricing data to answer the questions:
 1) what is the price today(of any card)?
 2) Which prices are rising or falling?
 3) What are the biggest moves by dollar amount or percent change?